February 14, 2019

 When children – or anyone - ingests button cell batteries, the voltage from the battery will break the water in the saliva into hydrogen and oxygen.
 Hydroxyl compounds are generated from the oxygen’s reaction to the battery.
 Therefore, the saliva’s pH is raised and made into a chemical burn hazard which typically causes tissue damage.
 Esophageal burns, vocal cord paralysis, hearing loss, and mucosal burns - even complete perforation of membranes - may occur.

 What makes button cell ingestions even more hazardous is that symptoms may not be immediately apparent or easily diagnosable in young children.
 Some of the presenting symptoms are vomiting, fever, poor appetite, cough, drooling, and dehydration.
-These symptoms can be confused with a common cold or in very young children, teething so adults are unlikely to think that the child needs immediate medical attention.
+These symptoms can be confused with a common cold or in very young children, teething, so adults are unlikely to think that the child needs immediate medical attention.

-If the ingestion is not witnessed or a child is too young to explain what he or she swallowed, the problem becomes even more complex.
+If the ingestion is not witnessed or a child is too young to explain what he or she swallowed, the problem becomes even more complicated.
 The difference between a coin and a coin battery is hard to spot through x-rays, which may cause additional problems as doctors treat ingestion of batteries differently than ingestion of a regular coin.
 After a coin is ingested, the protocol is to monitor the patient and let the coin pass naturally.
 However, this delay would cause significant problems if the ingested foreign object was actually a battery.

 Everyone can help to minimize the risk of button and coin cell battery ingestions.
 In the last several years, UL has published American National Standards for products containing button or coin cells, so purchasing new products that comply with those requirements will help protect your loved ones.